Berichte 2020

 Joachim and Margret Knoche’s stay in March was already marked by the lockdown of schools and kindergartens in Namibia.

 1)Since they did not have the opportunity to meet all 70 schoolchildren supported and speak to those responsible, they now want to do so.
 These personal relationships are important to the association.
-This is the only way for the students to learn that the donations the association receives from them are not a given, even in Germany.
+This is the only way for the students to learn that the donations the association receives from them are not something to be taken for granted, even in Germany.

-4)In addition, there are many children in Okombahe supported by the association who do not finish school well and end up hanging around on the streets or becoming casual workers.
+4)In addition, there are many children in Okombahe supported by the association who do not finish school well and then end up hanging around on the streets or becoming casual workers.
 For these young people, Swakopmund offers the opportunity to offer a three-month to two-year vocational training course at a reasonable price.
-The framework conditions must be set for this, both for living and support in Swakopmund and for the selection of the young people and their own initiative.
+The framework for this must be established, both for accommodation and support in Swakopmund and for the selection of the young people and their own initiative.
 To what extent can they support the town of Okombahe or other people after completing their training?

 5)The association currently has three projects with external financing that are not yet completed.
 Different discussions need to be held for all three projects.